caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **write_timeout** is how long to wait when sending to the FastCGI server.
 Accepts [duration values](/docs/conventions#durations).
 Default: no timeout.

+### Intercepting responses

+The reverse proxy can be configured to intercept responses from the backend.
+To facilitate this, response matchers can be defined (similar to the syntax for request matchers) and the first matching `handle_response` route will be invoked.
+When this happens, the response from the backend is not written to the client, and the configured `handle_response` route will be executed instead, and it is up to that route to write a response.

+- **@name** is the name of a response matcher.
+As long as each response matcher has a unique name, multiple matchers can be defined.
+A response can be matched on the status code and presence or value of a response header.
+- **handle_response** defines the route to execute when matched by the given matcher (or, if a matcher is omitted, all responses).
+The first matching block will be applied.
+Inside a `handle_response` block, any other [directives](/docs/caddyfile/directives) can be used.

 ## Examples